“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 - Practices as a fitness consultant or wellness consultant.

-- Is in current practice as a minister or crisis counselor.
+- Is in current practice as a crisis counselor.

 - Other health care related professionals may be eligible and will be evaluated on an individual basis.